I can be emailed at Roger.Copple@gmail.com

 Politically, I identify with what I would call the radical democratic left.
-Integrating the spiritual and the political, I think of myself as a transpersonal vegan socialist.
-We also need a Democratic World Government, not a new world order imposed autocratically.
+Integrating the spiritual and the political, I think of myself as a transpersonal, vegan, democratic socialist.
+I also support a Democratic World Government, not a new world order imposed autocratically.
 The human species will evolve and thrive when we desire to save every person on the planet and not just ourselves, when we become concerned about the Self-actualization of every individual in every nation.
 To create a more democratic world, we need to equally empower the 7 largest national political parties in every country.
 No political party has a right to impose its ideals on others.
 Everyone must respect a democratic process.
 But it is not very democratic to only have 2 political parties.
 Even a world government will not be democratic if the majority of the world does not want it.
 Moreover, a majority of world citizens must have the right to democratically disassemble any world government, if they do not like it.

 I get weekly emails from www.VictorZammit.com about people who have had Near Death Experiences.

 For about 3 weeks in December of 2018, I deeply studied the research about aliens and UFOs, and though I rarely think about the subject now, I do believe the U.S. government has lied to us about what it knows.
 See UFO Videos and Websites .